Education of traditional medicine

 Education-of-traditional-medicine-dr-gupta-6

+Today Indian medicine Ayurveda as well as Tibetan medicine Sowa-Rigpa hold a significant place in the field of future medicine.
+Both medicines consider the physical body as the crystallization of deeply-rooted mental tendencies, which are transferred from previous lifetimes.
+This proves that the mind is the reflection of the body and the repository of impressions accessed through our senses.
+It also means that we can only acknowledge our real self and eternal nature outside of mind-body unity, where all bodily and mental problems have their roots into the understanding of our Ayur-Life path-Karma.
+The Jyotish to a profound and sophisticated mathematical form of astrology, which is derived from the ancient Vedic traditions helps us to realistically evaluate our own power and challenges in order for us to be able to optimize our full potential – by giving us the confidence to manifest our genuine destiny so that we can create success, happiness and harmony on all Ayus(r) Life levels.
+Through legislation within the World Health Organization (WHO), Ayurveda – India well as Sowa-Rigpa – Tibet has been recognized as a traditional system (the prevention and and joint expertise treatment of chronic diseases), and has harmonized legal documents with from which knowledge derives, under the Indian Ministry of Traditional Medicine AYUSH (Ayurveda, Yoga and Naturopathy, Unani or Yunani, Siddha and Homeopathy).
 Before the enrolment interview for education in traditional medicine, it is necessary to send a Curriculum Vitae (CV), in English to e-mail: [email protected] with a scanned personal photo of 3.5 x 4.5 cm due to the opening of the Portfolio (enrolment in the study).
-Until the final enrolment in process / admission to education, it is necessary to send to e-mail: a copy of the passport and write a letter of motivation (mention what you decided to study as part of the expert guidance of Smajo Safić Gupta, Prof. Vaidya – Dr. Manpa at Institute of Ayurveda, Ayur Ashram).
+Until the final enrolment in process / admission to education, it is necessary to send to e-mail: write a letter of motivation (mention what you decided to study as part of the expert guidance of Smajo Safić Gupta, Prof. Vaidya – Dr. Manpa at Institute of Ayurveda, Ayur Ashram).
 Through practical work, the student is guided towards accepting and developing a sense of people, which is the basis of therapeutic work.
 It is also important to mention that the student through studies receives a kind of reward through raising awareness of their own creative growth, i.e., achieving internal (identity) satisfaction.
 Practical learning is performed at the address where the Institute of Ayurveda, Ayur Ashram operate (Slovenia, Croatia, India, Nepal and Tibet).
-The learning process focuses on conditions that cause weakness and difficulties in the human being through the denial of optimism, hope and happiness, which are very important for one’s identity and the functioning of life based on mutual respect and equality through which the client is guaranteed a healthy life.
-The possibility of an interview via video WhatsApp +38651308996, being interested in education, Welcome!
+The learning process focuses on conditions that cause weakness and difficulties in the human being through the denial of optimism, hope and happiness, which are very important for one’s identity and the functioning of life based on mutual respect and equality through which the client is guaranteed a good vital health!